RN255/Rurally/README.md

 # Rurally
-a website for a fictional business called 'Rurally'
+A website for a fictional business called 'Rurally' Website is live at: https://rn255.github.io/Rurally/